-For reasons not completely understood, anxiety disorders are much more likely to occur in patients with ADHD than would be expected by chance alone.
-A survey that assessed over 3000 demographically representative US respondents, aged 18 to 44, found that almost half of the respondents with ADHD also had an anxiety disorder.
-2 Using the figure for nationwide prevalence cited above, this finding implies that ADHD patients are around 2 ½ times more likely than the general adult population to have an anxiety disorder.
+For reasons not completely understood, anxiety disorders are much more likely to occur in patients with an ADHD diagnosis than would be expected by chance alone.
+The reasons for this are not completely understood, however some of the same brain circuitry, especially in the subcortex may drive both some features of ADHD as well as anxiety disorders.
+A survey that assessed over 3000 demographically representative US respondents, aged 18 to 44, found that almost half of the respondents with ADHD also had an anxiety disorder.2 Using the figure for nationwide prevalence cited above, this finding implies that ADHD patients are around 2 ½ times more likely than the general adult population to have an anxiety disorder.

 It is not enough to simply be aware of this increased likelihood.
-Even if a provider’s primary goal is to treat ADHD, a conscientious clinician will often need to actively manage anxiety disorders.
+Even if a provider’s primary goal is to administer ADHD treatment, a conscientious clinician will often need to actively manage anxiety disorders.
 There may be no other clinician available competent to treat psychiatric comorbidities, even those as common as anxiety.
-Even if there is an additional clinician to treat disorders other than ADHD, a diagnosis of ADHD will affect the approach to management of anxiety.
+Even if there is an additional clinician to treat disorders other than ADHD, an ADHD diagnosis will affect the approach to management of anxiety.
 Two interacting psychiatric disorders are best treated by a single clinician who is aware of the complexities involved.

 A study of the comorbidity of anxiety and ADHD in children provides some reassurance to clinicians who are anxious about a multiplication of complexity in patients who have both disorders: Jarrett et. al found that children with ADHD and anxiety had the same impairment on a continuous performance test as those without anxiety.4 From this data, Pliszka concludes that clinicians who encounter children with both ADHD and anxiety disorder “should view the disorders as separate, not trying to determine if one is mimicking the other,” at least in terms of their effect on attention.